Accelerate Design Iteration with AI Fabric Swapping - From Concept to Collection

 Process:

 Result: 12 micro-collections per year instead of 2 major collections.
-Faster trend response and less inventory risk.
+According to Business of Fashion, micro-collection strategies reduce inventory risk by 40-60% compared to traditional seasonal drops.
+Faster trend response and less deadstock waste.

 Workflow 2: The Client Customizer (Marcus, Made-to-Order Menswear)